 He is the executive editor of the journal, Educational Philosophy and Theory, and editor of three international ejournals, Policy Futures in Education, E-Learning and Digital Media, and Knowledge Cultures.

-His interests are in education, philosophy and social policy and he has written over sixty books.
-He is a lifelong Fellow of the New Zealand Academy of Humanities.
+His interests are in education, philosophy and social policy and is a lifelong Fellow of the New Zealand Academy of Humanities.
 His research interests are in educational philosophy, theory and policy studies with a focus on the significance of both contemporary philosophers (Nietzsche, Wittgenstein, Heidegger) and the movements of poststructuralism, critical theory and analytic philosophy to the framing of educational theory and practice.

 He is also interested in philosophical and political economy questions of knowledge production and consumption.
 His major current projects include work on distributed knowledge, learning and publishing systems, and ‘open education’.